Walks in the North East

 St. Patricks Head

-In March this year, driving east from Launceston along the Esk Highway, we came around the familiar bend where the idyllic town of St Mary’s comes into view, nestled beneath the rocky peak of St Patrick’s Head.
-We’d been pondering that triangular mount for more than ten years.
-The main reason we never took the detour was that we were always in a heated rush to get to Swansong!
-However, the day had arrived.
-Our plan to take it on was partly a training exercise for an upcoming hut-to-hut walk in the Alps, and partly to awaken our latent curiosity for this precipitous landmark.
-It’s a few k’s drive off the highway, down some unmade backroads, but easy enough to follow the route.
-Pulling into the car park, it felt like we were in someone’s backyard – but we soon found the standard blue Tasmanian Parks trailhead sign reassuring us we weren't trespassing.
-The 3km track started gently through a small gate opening to a green meadow, but the terrain quickly became rocky and steep.
-The dense and shady bush offered only glimpses of the wider landscape, but it showed how rapidly we were climbing.
-Near the summit, there were sections where we had to haul ourselves up by hand.
-It wasn’t too tough, but it was a solid little workout as we kept a brisk pace (we were training after all!).
-When we scrambled out of the bush onto the peak, the views were breathtaking: it gave us a whole new perspective of the coastline we’d only seen from ground level.
-We sat for a while, watching the clouds play hide and seek with the view and contemplating the vastness as wrens darted in the shrubs and she-oaks around us.
-Our timing had us there in the middle of the day, but I reckon this would be an unforgettable experience at sunrise, considering the eastern aspect.
+Driving east from Launceston along the Esk Highway,the familiar bend where the idyllic town of St Mary’s comes into view, nestled beneath the rocky peak of St Patrick’s Head.
+We’d been talking about climbing up for more than ten years.
+The main reason we never took the detour was that we were always in a big rush to get to Swansong!
+Our plan to finally take it on was partly a training exercise, and partly to just tick it off the list.
+It’s a few km’s off the highway, down unmade roads.
+Pulling into the car park, it felt like we were in someone’s backyard – but we spotted the standard Parks trailhead sign letting us know we weren't trespassing.
+The 3km track began gently through a small gate opening to a grassy meadow, but soon turns rocky and steep and the path narrows.
+Up and on through the dense bush we got glimpses of how rapidly we were climbing.
+Near the summit, there were steeper sections where we had to haul ourselves over rocks.
+When we scrambled out of the bush onto the peak, the view was huge: it gave us a whole new perspective of the coastline we’d only seen from ground level.
+We sat for a while, watching the clouds play hide and seek with the coastline.
+Fairy wrens darted in the shrubs and sheoaks.
+Our timing had us there in the middle of the day, but I might be tempted to try this again for a sunrise, considering the eastern aspect.

 St Patrick’s Head has always been a landmark in this part of Tasmania.
 To the Paredarerme people, it was known as Lumera Genena Wuggelina “the great molar tooth” with its distinctive triangular shape standing out from the surrounding hills.
 Made of hard volcanic dolerite, the peak reaches 694m.
 After so many years of looking up at it from the road, sitting on top of the magnificent rocky outcrop felt like a milestone.